Brees sets NFL all-time TD mark as Saints crush Colts 34-7

 Meanwhile, Colts defenders had no answer for Michael Thomas, who caught 12 passes for 128 yards, including a 15-yard touchdown.
 Thomas’ eighth game this season with at least 10 catches give him 133 for the season, which is also the fourth-highest single-season total in NFL history.

-With four more catches, Thomas will pass Antonio Brown and Julio Jones for second most in a season.
-He needs 11 to eclipse Marvin Harrison’s record of 143 from 2002.
+With four more catches, Thomas will pass Antonio Brown and Julio Jones for second most in a season and needs 11 to eclipse Marvin Harrison’s record of 143 from 2002.

 Tre’Quan Smith caught a 21-yard touchdown pass for New Orleans.